 Google has confirmed that “freshness” is a ranking signal for some queries, and it’s common sense that users want to find the most up-to-date information available.
 If you think you can improve an older article you’ve written, then it’s a no brainer to update it — especially if it already ranks well and brings in a significant amount of traffic.
 The freshness factor may give it a ranking boost that lasts for months.
 In addition, previous site visitors are more inclined to revisit if they see that content has been updated since their last visit.

 Opening the doors to user-generated content can make for a great way to encourage more user engagement and increase keyword density.
+(You can check your keyword density using our free tool.)
 If you take the time to respond to users directly, it’s also an effective way to build trust and establish a positive reputation.
 The most common way of doing this is to utilize comment systems on articles, but you can also take it one step further and host a dedicated forum on your site.
 The downside is that you’ll almost certainly need to devote more time to cleaning up spam posts and moderating vulgar behavior from some users.

 Tracking Your Efforts